 In this blog I will explain you how your health seriously impacts upon your time management and productivity.
 I also share five essential tips that personally helped me boost my focus, improve my concentration and increase the quality of output.

-One of the things I have learnt from personal experience over the years, is there is an undeniable link between your health and your productivity.
-When I was younger, I suffered from an eating disorder.
+One of the things I have learnt from personal experience over the years is, there is an undeniable link between your health and your productivity.
+When I was younger I suffered from an eating disorder.
 I was constantly yoyo-ing between surviving on as little as 800 calories a day, then comfort eating and bingeing on sugary foods.
-Of course, this had a huge negative impact on my health and also my focus and my productivity.
+Of course, this had a huge negative impact on my health and also my focus & productivity.
 With such little energy, I confused my body with huge spikes of sugar followed by nothing for days.
-It is no wonder I struggled with focus concentration.
-My output and productivity was inconsistent and shaky most of the time.
+It is no wonder I struggled with focus and concentration.
+My output and productivity was inconsistent & shaky most of the time.